MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-record-reimburse-employee-expenses.md

 5. Choose the **Post** action to register the reimbursement.

 ## <a name="to-reconcile-reimbursements-with-employee-ledger-entries"></a>To reconcile reimbursements with employee ledger entries
 You apply employee payments to their related open employee ledger entries in the same way as you do for vendor payments, for example in the **Payment Reconciliation Journal** window, based on the related bank statement entries.
-For more information, see [Apply Payments Automatically and Reconcile Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
+For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
 Alternatively, you can apply manually in the **Employee Ledger Entries** window.
 For more information, see the related [How to: Reconcile Vendor Payments Manually](payables-how-apply-purchase-transactions-manually.md).

 ## <a name="see-also"></a>See Also
 [How to: Post Transactions Directly to the General Ledger](finance-how-post-transactions-directly.md)